SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 #### Cpu and memory settings

 Monitoring cpu and memory is an important part of software reliability.
 The SonarQube helm chart comes with default values for cpu and memory requests and limits.
-Those memory values are matching the default Sonarqube JVM Xmx and Xms values.
+Those memory values are matching the default SonarQube JVM Xmx and Xms values.

 Xmx define the maximum size of the JVM heap, this is **not** the maximum memory the JVM can allocate.

 This is why most recommendation state that Xmx should be set to ~80% of the total amount of memory available on the machine.(or in kubernetes, the request and limits)

-Please find here the default Sonarqube Xmx parameter to setup the memory requests and limits accordingly.
+Please find here the default SonarQube Xmx parameter to setup the memory requests and limits accordingly.

 |Edition|Sum of Xmx|
 |---|---|